picolibc/picolibc/doc/printf.md

    doubles, or systems for which long double is the same as double.
 This option is disabled by default

- * `-Dio-pos-args=true` This option add support for C99 positional
-   arguments to the integer printf and scanf variant (e.g. "%1$").
-Positional arguments are always supported in the double and float variants and never supported in the minimal variant.
-This option is disabled by default.

  * `-Datomic-ungetc=true` This option, which is enabled by default, controls whether getc/ungetc use atomic instruction sequences to make them re-entrant.
 Without this option, multiple threads using getc and ungetc may corrupt the state of the input buffer.

- * `-Dprintf-small-ultoa=true` This option, which is disabled by default, switches printf's binary-to-decimal conversion code to a version which avoids soft division as those functions are often quite large and slow.
-Applications using soft division elsewhere will save space by disabling this option as that avoids including custom divide-and-modulus-by-ten implementations.
+ * `-Dprintf-small-ultoa=true` This option, which is enabled by default, switches printf's binary-to-decimal conversion code to a version which avoids soft division for values larger than the machine registers as those functions are often quite large and slow.
+Applications using soft division on large values elsewhere will save space by disabling this option as that avoids including custom divide-and-modulus-by-ten implementations.